Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Conclusion

-We proposed a set of single and multi-objective optimization benchmark problems focusing on human-powered aircraft design.
-Each problem can be adjusted in difficulty across three levels by modifying the definition of design variables, and the dimension of design variables can be further increased or decreased through a wing segmentation parameter.
-In multi-objective problems, their Pareto fronts exhibit diverse shapes, including the inverted triangle frequently observed in real-world problems, as well as convex, linear, concave, and degenerated forms.
-By applying representative evolutionary algorithms and Bayesian optimization methods to these benchmark problems, we confirmed that they likely exhibit moderate multimodality of engineering design problems and existing algorithms rarely yield well-converged non-dominated solutions in high-difficulty level.
+We proposed a set of single and multi-objective optimization benchmark problems focusing on the design of human-powered aircraft.
+Each problem can be adjusted across three difficulty levels by modifying the definition of the design variables, and the problem dimensionality can be further increased or decreased through a wing segmentation parameter.
+While the original benchmark problems include constraints, we also defined unconstrained versions using penalty methods.
+In the multi-objective problems, the Pareto fronts display diverse shapes, including the inverted triangle commonly observed in real-world problems.
+By applying representative evolutionary algorithms and Bayesian optimization methods to these benchmark problems, we confirmed that they likely exhibit moderate multimodality, a typical feature of engineering design problems.
+Moreover, existing algorithms rarely produce well-converged and diverse non-dominated solutions at the highest difficulty level.
+Regarding evaluation time, each solution can be evaluated in under 0.15 seconds, making the suite suitable for benchmarking multiple algorithms over tens of thousands of function evaluations.